systemd/mkosi/mkosi/resources/mkosi.md

   created, an error is raised.
 If `auto`, missing `btrfs` or failures to create subvolumes are ignored.

+`Seed=`, `--seed=`

+: Takes a UUID as argument or the special value `random`.
+  Overrides the seed that [`systemd-repart(8)`](https://www.freedesktop.org/software/systemd/man/systemd-repart.service.html) uses when building a disk image.
+This is useful to achieve reproducible builds, where deterministic UUIDs and other partition metadata should be derived on each build.

 ### [Content] Section

 `Packages=`, `--package=`, `-p`